Steamed Clams with Garlic Butter and Wine is a delicious treat to serve year round!

-Whenever I am missing a day at the beach I love to saute up some Steamed Clams with Garlic Butter and Wine.
-Make sure you serve them with a fresh baguette or a side of garlic bread for dipping in the yummy sauce.
+Whenever I am missing a day at the beach I love to sauté up some Steamed Clams with Garlic Butter and Wine.
+Make sure you serve them with a fresh baguette or a side of garlic bread for dipping in the delicious sauce.
 I like to pair this dish with a chilled medium-bodied Chardonnay.
 You can almost hear the waves crashing on the beach!

 What are the best clams for steaming?